 How to avoid sending too many triggered emails

-No matter what type of triggered email functionality you’re using or for what purpose, there is always one common denominator as to why they’re being deployed - customer to brand interaction: you want your (potential) customers to engage with you repeatedly.
-However, there’s a fine balance between sending good, informative communications and spamming.
+No matter what type of triggered email functionality you're using or for what purpose, there is always one common denominator as to why they're being deployed - customer to brand interaction: you want your (potential) customers to engage with you repeatedly.
+However, there's a fine balance between sending good, informative communications and spamming when using marketing automation.

-With customers now receiving multiple emails from a multitude of brands and retailers, you need to be mindful of not only the content and timeliness of your emails, but also the volume of emails you’re sending them.
+With customers now receiving multiple emails from a multitude of brands' and retailers' email marketing campaigns, you need to be mindful of not only the content and timeliness of your emails, but also the volume of emails you're sending them.

 How many emails could a customer receive from your brand in a given week?
 Is it 4?
 5?
 Maybe more?
 Do all customers need to be included in all comms?
 Should you exclude ‘active' customers from generic bulk activity?

-All of this is made easier to control and define in Fresh Relevance through a variety of tools:
+All of this is made easier to control and define in Fresh Relevance by using customer data through a variety of tools: